Together-Java/ModernJava/src/integers/limits.md

 ~}
 ```

+When a value loops around because it got too big we call that "overflow."
+When it
+loops around because it got too small we call that "underflow."

 There are other types which can represent a larger range of integers, as well as types
 which do not have any limits, but for now `int` is the only one you will need.